 The Coordinator of Outdoor Adventures is responsible for the operations of the Outdoor Adventures program including managing outdoor trips and educational sessions, managing the operations of the Foster Recreation Center climbing wall and outdoor boulder, maintaining outdoor, recreational sports, and climbing wall rental equipment, and providing leadership and direction to Outdoor Adventures student staff.
 The Coordinator of Outdoor Adventures works in conjunction with other University departments to promote Campus Recreation programs to a diverse and inclusive population.

 Education: A bachelor’s degree is required; a Master’s degree is preferred.
 A degree with an emphasis in recreation, outdoor education, college student personnel, student affairs, or other related area is preferred.

 Experience: One year of experience working in recreation is required; experience with direct administrative responsibilities in outdoor recreation programming is preferred.
 A strong background in risk management especially as it relates to outdoor recreation is preferred.
-Demonstrated knowledge of climbing wall management experience is preferred.
+Demonstrated knowledge of climbing wall management and outdoor trip experience is preferred.

 Skills: Effective organizational, management, leadership, communication, and interpersonal skills are required.
 Computer literacy is required.
 A demonstrated commitment to promoting a diverse environment is required.
-A working knowledge of financial operations is preferred.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required A working knowledge of financial operations is preferred.